by Matt Slick

 He started the car and hurriedly drove straight home.
 Once in the garage he tackled the lock with a crowbar, a hack saw, and a hammer.
 After about 45 minutes of frustrated work the lock finally snapped open.
 The moment of discovery had arrived.

 He lugged the metal box into the house and gently set it down on the coffee table.
 With a flex of the arms and a twiddle of the fingers, he gently, ceremoniously lifted the lid.
-He pulled off a layer of paper, then another, and another, and there it was, an electronic device.
+He pulled off a layer of paper, then another, then another, and there it was, something electronic.

+He frowned.
 He took it out of the box put it on the coffee table.
 It was about 8 inches high, 14 inches wide, and 18 inches long.
 There were numerous dials, meters, and switches.
 "Doesn't look like any radio I've seen before.
-Maybe its a ...
-No, its a..."
+Maybe its a VCR.
+No. Umm, maybe its a..."
 He pondered thoughtfully and then noticed that there wasn't any writing on it at all.

 He tried different combinations and just when he was ready to give up he heard something.
 At first it was faint, but it grew louder.

 "...the system will falter," said a heavily foreign accented voice.
 "First we steal the floor plan to the headquarters and after locating the files, we blow up the safe, and get out.
 It will be easy.
 By the time your government figures out what happened I will be long gone to my country."

 "Right," said another but unaccented voice, "and I want my cut fast, got it?"